Coordinate-based meta-regression algorithms

 Four figures (displayed as z-statistics map) correspond to homogeneity test of group-specific spatial intensity for four groups.
 The null hypothesis assumes homogeneous spatial intensity over the whole brain, H_0: \mu_j = \mu_0 = sum(n_{\text{foci}})/N, j=1, \cdots, N, where N is the number of voxels within brain mask, j is the index of voxel.
 Areas with significant p-values are highlighted (under significance level 0.05).

-Perform fasle discovery rate (FDR) correction on spatial homogeneity test
+Perform false discovery rate (FDR) correction on spatial homogeneity test

 The default FDR correction method is “indep”, using Benjamini-Hochberg(BH) procedure.